hirosystems/clarinet/README.md

 ## Installation

 The recommended way to install Clarinet is by downloading a release from this repository.
-Other installation methods are provided if you want to build from source or install through the Homebrew package manager (not recommended).
+Other installation methods are provided if you want to build from source or install through the Homebrew package manager.

 ### Install from a binary release